ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 **Restrictions and considerations**

-- Parallel VM snapshot operations from different virtual server nodes for the same shared volume are not allowed.
+- Parallel VM snapshot operations from different VM nodes for the same shared volume are not allowed.
 - You cannot restore a VM if you are taking a snapshot and there are clone (full-copy) *FlashCopy* operations that are running in the background.
 The *FlashCopy* operations must first complete.
 - Some of the attributes of source disks cannot be changed while the disks are in a snapshot relationship.
 For example, you cannot resize the source disks when there are snapshot relationships in place for those disks.
+- Volumes that are in a snapshot relationship cannot be detached from the VM.

 ## Cloning a volume
 {: #cloning-volume}